Todor Kobakov

 Todor Kobakov (born September 19, 1978) is a Bulgarian-Canadian composer, producer, arranger and pianist based in Toronto, Ontario.
 He is best known for his film score for Brother, directed by Clement Virgo, his solo album, Pop Music, and his musical collaborations with artists including 070 Shake and Metric.

 Early life

 Kobakov was born in Sofia, Bulgaria, where he was raised by his mother and grandmother.
 He comes from a family of classical musicians all of whom are bass players.
 Kobakov's grandmother played in the Bulgarian opera and his mother worked at Bulgarian National Television as a producer of music programming.
 Kobakov's musical training began at the piano as a toddler.
 At age seven, he was accepted into the Lubomir Pipkov Music School in Sofia where he studied for ten years.
-Kobakov moved to Canada at age sixteen and graduated from the University of Toronto Music Faculty Program with a Performance Piano Degree at age twenty.
+Kobakov moved to Canada at age sixteen and graduated from the University of Toronto Faculty of Music with a Performance Piano Degree at age twenty.